Low-rank lottery tickets: finding efficient low-rank neural networks via matrix differential equations: Appendix

-The work of Steffen Schotthöfer is funded by the Priority Programme SPP2298 ``Theoretical Foundations of Deep Learning'' by the Deutsche Forschungsgemeinschaft.
-Jonas Kusch has been funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – 491976834.
-The work of Gianluca Ceruti has been supported by the SNSF research project ``Fast algorithms from low-rank updates'', grant number: 200020-178806.
-The work of Francesco Tudisco is funded by the MUR--Pro3 project ``STANDS'' and by the PNRR--GSSI project ``Low-parametric machine learning''.
+\paragraph{Acknowledgements.} The work of S.\ Schotthöfer was funded by the Priority Programme SPP2298 ``Theoretical Foundations of Deep Learning'' by the Deutsche Forschungsgemeinschaft (DFG).
+The work of J.\ Kusch was funded by the Deutsche Forschungsgemeinschaft (DFG) – 491976834.
+The work of G.\ Ceruti was supported by the SNSF research project ``Fast algorithms from low-rank updates'', grant number 200020-178806.
+The work of F.\ Tudisco and E.\ Zangrando was funded by the MUR-PNRR project ``Low-parametric machine learning''.
+Special thanks to Prof. Martin Frank for the PhD mentorship of Steffen Schottöfer.